urbit/docs/tutorials/arvo/move-trace.md

 by pressing Enter in the terminal that goes on to be handled by Dill, then Gall, and finally Behn.
 After the timer has elapsed, a sequence of `%give` `move`s is begun by Behn, which then passes through Gall and ultimately ends up back at the terminal.
-Any `move`s besides `%pass` in the first segment of the stack trace is a secondary process utilized for book-keeping, spawning processes, interpreting commands, etc. All of this will be explained in detail below.
+Any `move`s besides `%pass` in the first segment of the move trace is a secondary process utilized for book-keeping, spawning processes, interpreting commands, etc. All of this will be explained in detail below.

-It is important to note that this stack trace should be thought of as being from the "point of view" of the kernel - each line represents the kernel taking in a message from one source and passing it along to its destination.
+It is important to note that this move trace should be thought of as being from the "point of view" of the kernel - each line represents the kernel taking in a message from one source and passing it along to its destination.
 It is then processed at that destination (which could be a vane or an app), and the return of that process is sent back to Arvo in the form of another `move` to perform and the loop begins again.
-Thus this stack trace does not display information about what is going on inside of the vane or app such as private function calls, only what the kernel itself sees.
+Thus this move trace does not display information about what is going on inside of the vane or app such as private function calls, only what the kernel itself sees.

-### Interpreting the stack trace
+### Interpreting the move trace

-In this section we will go over the stack trace line-by-line, explaining how the stack trace is printed, what each line means (including some things not found in the stack trace), and a particular focus on what code is being activated in the first few lines that should equip you well enough to unravel the rest of the stack trace in as much detail as you desire.
+In this section we will go over the move trace line-by-line, explaining how the move trace is printed, what each line means (including some things not found in the move trace), and a particular focus on what code is being activated in the first few lines that should equip you well enough to unravel the rest of the move trace in as much detail as you desire.

 #### The call

-Let's put the first part of the stack trace into a table to make reading a little easier.
+Let's put the first part of the move trace into a table to make reading a little easier.

 | Length | move    | vane(s)   |                                                                                                     action | duct                                                                            |
 |--------|---------|-----------|-----------------------------------------------------------------------------------------------------------:|---------------------------------------------------------------------------------|